 I fear telling a friend about my faith because I don’t trust them to love me even if they don’t agree with me.

-I fear posting about my faith on social media because I don’t trust people enough to not label me.
+There is fear about posting about my faith on social media because I don’t trust people enough to not label me.

-I worry about my problems because I don’t trust God will answer my prayers!
+I worry about my problems and I fear the outcomes because I don’t trust God will answer my prayers!

-As we trust God more and step out in faith rather than fear, if we trust He DOES answer our prayers according to His will, we defeat the enemy more and more with each step!
+As we trust God more and step out in faith rather than fear, if we trust He DOES answer our prayers according to His will and has our best interest at heart and doesn’t desire to cause us pain, we defeat the enemy more and more with each step!

 What ways has scripture helped you deal with fear and face it head on?
 Share in the comments!